Bernard of Clairvaux: Schism

 Germany had decided to support Innocent through Norbert of Xanten, who was a friend of Bernard's.
 Pope Innocent, however, insisted on Bernard's company when he met with Lothair II, Holy Roman Emperor.
 Lothair II became Innocent's strongest ally among the nobility.
 Although the councils of Étampes, Würzburg, Clermont, and Rheims all supported Innocent, large portions of the Christian world still supported Anacletus.

 In a letter by Bernard to German Emperor Lothair regarding Antipope Anacletus, Bernard wrote, "It is a disgrace for Christ that a Jew sits on the throne of St. Peter's" and "Anacletus has not even a good reputation with his friends, while Innocent is illustrious beyond all doubt."
-(One of Anacletus' great-great-grandparents, Benedictus, maybe Baruch in Hebrew, was a Jew who had converted to Christianity - but Anacletus himself was not a Jew, and his family had been Christians for three generations).
+(One of Anacletus' great-great-grandparents, Benedictus, maybe Baruch in Hebrew, was a Jew who had converted to Christianity – but Anacletus himself was not a Jew, and his family had been Christians for three generations.)

 Bernard wrote to Gerard of Angoulême (a letter known as Letter 126), which questioned Gerard's reasons for supporting Anacletus.
 Bernard later commented that Gerard was his most formidable opponent during the whole schism.
 After persuading Gerard, Bernard travelled to visit William X, Duke of Aquitaine.
 He was the hardest for Bernard to convince.
 He did not pledge allegiance to Innocent until 1135.
 After that, Bernard spent most of his time in Italy persuading the Italians to pledge allegiance to Innocent.

-In 1132, Bernard accompanied Innocent II into Italy, and at Cluny, the pope abolished the dues which Clairvaux used to pay to that abbey.
-This action gave rise to a quarrel between the White Monks and the Black Monks which lasted 20 years.
+In 1132, Bernard accompanied Innocent II into Italy, and at Cluny, the pope abolished the dues that Clairvaux had paid to that abbey.
+This action gave rise to a quarrel between the White Monks and the Black Monks, which lasted 20 years.
 In May of that year, the pope, supported by the army of Lothair III, entered Rome, but Lothair III, feeling himself too weak to resist the partisans of Anacletus, retired beyond the Alps, and Innocent sought refuge in Pisa in September 1133.
 Bernard had returned to France in June and was continuing the work of peacemaking which he had commenced in 1130.